Your Privacy Rights

 You may ask for access to any personal information we hold about you.
 Summary information is available on request.
 More detailed requests which require archive or other retrieval costs may be subject to our normal professional and disbursement fees.

-If Jane Southren Consulting holds information about you and you can establish that it is not accurate, complete and up-to-date, Jane Southren Consulting will take reasonable steps to correct it.
+If Southren Group holds information about you and you can establish that it is not accurate, complete and up-to-date, Southren Group will take reasonable steps to correct it.

 Denial of Access